 Constitution for a Charitable Incorporated Organisation (CIO) LEP

 Moving to be a CIO is a change in the legal status of the LEP as an organisation.
 It is strongly recommended that you obtain legal advice, preferably from denominational lawyers, before you adopt a CIO constitution.
 There is a legal process to be followed to make sure the assets and liabilities of the current LEP or partner churches follow to the new CIO, and lawyers will need to help you through this process.
+Becoming a CIO requires registration with the Charity Commission, regardless of your financial position.

 Although the new CIO Constitution and Partnership Agreement have been agreed by the four main denominations involved in LEPs in England, the denominations have differing views on the necessity and advisability of the CIO format.
 You should check with your denominational authorities that they are happy for you to proceed towards forming a CIO at the outset.

-Model Governing Document downloads:
+Document downloads: